markjprice/cs8dotnetcore3/december-2019-update.md

 The solution code for this chapter has been updated to use Piranha CMS 8.0 which targets .NET Core 3.1.
 [Announcing 8.0 for .NET Core 3.1](http://piranhacms.org/blog/announcing-80-for-net-core-31)
 ### Changes for Chapter 17
-As well as targetting .NET Core 3.1, Piranha CMS 8.0 has made the following changes that affect Chapter 17:
+As well as targetting .NET Core 3.1, Piranha CMS 8.0 has the following changes that affect Chapter 17:
 - Page 567.
 The **Save** button does not have a dropdown arrow with **Preview** as an option.
 Instead, there is a separate Preview icon button.
 - Page 569.
 When creating a new user, the prompt placeholder text has not been localized into English.
 - Page 579. `ArchivePage<T>` has been replaced with a `Page<T>`, the `[PageType]` attribute now has a parameter named `IsArchive` that should be set to `true`, and a property named `Archive` of type `PostArchive<DynamicPost>`.
-- Page 581.
-The class named `Heading` has been renamed `Hero`.
 - Page 587.
 The `[Field]` attribute has moved from the `Piranha.AttributeBuilder` namespace to the `Piranha.Extend` namespace.
 - Page 588.
 Now that Piranha CMS 8.0 is compatible with .NET Core 3.1, we can reuse both the entities and database context libraries instead of needing to recreate a local database context.
 ```